The quick and dirty: Leah Markum, brand strategy and content writer and designer

-Once, I knew a construction worker who worked on neat rustic properties.
-Yet he felt aimless without autonomy and crafting what he could be proud of.
+A science graduate student who felt trapped and sold her drawings as an alternative nature and creative outlet.
+I knew a nurse who wanted a job that left more energy to enjoy weekend hiking and fishing trips.
+A construction worker who worked on neat rustic properties, yet he felt aimless without autonomy and crafting what he could be proud of.

-Creating writing-centric media is like hiking with one of those massive overnight backpacks.
+Working with brand strategy, messaging, and structured content is like hiking with one of those massive overnight backpacks.
 Unless you train, you’ll slow down.
 And if you don’t organize or pack well, you get frustrated.

 The marketing journey requires a trained mind to wield tools well at the right time.
 Writing and design are essential tools to reach the audience that will support your passion.